kubecost/azure-hackfest-lab/1_create-aks-cluster/README.md

 aks-agentpool-28582544-vmss000002   Ready    agent   15m   v1.21.7
 ```

-## Step 3: deploy a sample application
+## Step 3: Deploy a sample application

 This step is optional.
 For the sake of this demo, we'll deploy a small [nginx server](https://k8s.io/examples/application/deployment.yaml ) so that we can explore more cost data using Kubecost in the next section of this lab.